The Theory of Economic Complexity: Conclusion

 Together, these findings help resolve a few long-standing tensions in the economic complexity literature.
 First, and most importantly, the disconnect between its empirical metrics and their theoretical underpinnings.
-Our findings show that $ECI$ is not an arbitrary or ad-hoc measure, but can be thought of as an estimator of an economy’s capability endowments derived from its pattern of specialization.
-This is an interesting finding, since it provides a mean to estimate the combined presence of factor or capabilities even when these cannot be identified\footnote{This has for long been a tenet of this literature \cite{hidalgo_product_2007,hidalgo_building_2009, hidalgo_policy_2023}.
-For example, in \cite{hidalgo_product_2007} relatedness is introduced as an ``agnostic approach [$\ldots$] based on the idea that, if two goods are related because they require similar institutions, infrastructure, physical factors, technology, or some combination thereof, they will tend to be produced in tandem,'' and in \cite{hidalgo_policy_2023} complexity metrics are described as ``an estimate of the overall potential of an economic structure, based on information on the geographic distribution of economic activities.
-As such, they help anticipate economic growth or emissions, not by identifying a specific factor, but by estimating their combined presence.''}
+Our findings show that $ECI$ is not an arbitrary or ad-hoc measure, but can be thought of as an estimator of an economy’s capabilities derived from its pattern of specialization.
+This is an interesting finding, since it provides a means to estimate the combined presence of factors or capabilities even when these cannot be identified.\\

 Second, we use standard macroeconomic assumptions to estimate the wages and prices associated with this model, which help support the well known empirical fact that economies tend to converge to a level of income that is related to their economic complexity~\cite{hidalgo_building_2009,hausmann_atlas_2014,chavez_economic_2017,domini_patterns_2022,koch_economic_2021,stojkoski_impact_2016,stojkoski_relationship_2017,ourens_can_2012,poncet_economic_2013,stojkoski_multidimensional_2022,tacchella_new_2012,bustos_production_2022,atkin2021globalization,teixeira2022economic,hoeriyah2022economic,mao2021economic,basile_economic_2022,cardoso2023export,romero2021economic}.\\